Parrotastic/Parrotastic/README.md

 I'm Parrotastic! 🦜

-- 🔭 I’m currently working on my Android sound app!
+- 🔭 I’m currently working on a shiny new React Portfolio page!
-- 📚 I’m currently reading Head First Design Patterns by Eric Freeman & Elisabeth Robson.
-- 🌱 I’m currently learning JavaScript & APIs.
+- 🌱 I’m currently learning React.
 - 😄 Pronouns: She/Her They/Them.
-- ⚡ Fun fact: Sleeping cats do snore.
+- ⚡ Fun fact: Flamingos.

 <!--
 **Parrotastic/Parrotastic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.